 to enable rollback or repair operations.
 By default, a failing strategy leads to a rollback of the previously opened transaction.
 If the strategy succeeds, the execution environment calls

-succeeded(Tactic strategy, Configuration configuration)
+succeeded(Tactic tactic, Configuration configuration)

 to enable, which closes the previously opened transaction and commits the changed variables.